 Update: We just added a new video tutorial of our new design tool.
 Check it out: Hopefully by now, you know that Signs.com announced the full release of our brand new website this morning.
 Maybe you even had a chance to take a look at some of our professionally designed templates or you took […]

 It’s a huge day for us here at Signs.com!
 This morning, we announced the full release of our brand new website, which includes features like a full-service e-commerce platform, online design tool and personalized design services and support (read the press release here).
-The new website is designed to offer our customers a best-in-class experience […]
+The new website is designed to offer our customers a best-in-class experience when […]

 If I asked you what a 220,000 square foot building, a 16,000 gallon aquarium and a 16-car Ferris Wheel have in common, you would probably answer with something like an amusement park or one of those crazy malls in Asia.
 But you would be wrong.
 In fact, this accurately describes the new retail behemoth […]